nzpc/nzpc.github.io/content/about/index.md

 Teams must compete at one of the official sites, although we will be flexible if any part of New Zealand is in lockdown.
 [Site Details](/sites/)
+Team formally register at the start of the contest, but once registration is open (2-3 weeks before the contest), team managers may reserve places for their teams.
+[Registration page](/register/)

 ## Outline